-Pat Williams Apartments (+1): One unit was awarded to the existing Pat Williams Apartments PBV HAP contract.
+Pat Williams Apartments (+1): One voucher was awarded to the existing Pat Williams Apartments PBV HAP contract.

-Pioneer Human Services (-20): This contract was closed during 2022 due to attrition of residents.
+Pioneer Human Services (-11): This contract was closed due to attrition.

-Simons Senior Apartments (+1): One unit was awarded to the existing Simons Senior Apartments PBV HAP contract.
+Simons Senior Apartments (+1): One voucher was awarded to the existing Simons Senior Apartments PBV HAP contract.